vlshields/Eclipse/README.md

 - Debian: sudo apt install ./eclipse_xx.yy.zz.deb
 - Archive file: love eclipse.love

+### About Online Multiplayer
+This feature was designed for playing over LAN (Local Area Network).
+As such, a player is either the host (which is always player one) or joining the hosts game.
+It was not designed to run on a separate server (although it is probably possible).
+The server code (server.lua) is built in to the game and is run when a player selects "Host Game".
+For remote play over the internet, it is recommended to establish a VPN tunnel using services such as WireGuard or Tailscale rather than exposing ports directly through NAT port forwarding.

 ## Bug Reports and Feature Requests
 Please see the existing issues for a template if you are unsure of how to structure your report/request.
 If you encounter a bug that is not already listed please provide as much detail as possible about your system and the bug so that I can reproduce it.
 The issues tab will also give you a sense of the project timeline and what is being worked on currently.